AgrimPrasad/Multiplayer-GameOfLife/README.md

 1. Simpler framework as compared to alternatives such as React.
 The core of the framework simply consists of HTML templating, component level scoped CSS and JavaScript for logic handling.

-1. Standard tooling: Rather than the myriad of different library options present for alternatives such as React, most implementations use `vue-router` for client-side routing and `vuex` for state management.
+1. Standard tooling: Rather than a myriad of different library options present for alternatives such as React, most implementations use `vue-router` for client-side routing and `vuex` for state management.
+Note that this project has been kept simple and doesn't use these routing/state-management libraries.

 socket.io was chosen due to the following features:

 1. In-built connection/disconnection logic.

-1. Connection resilience with transparent fallback from WebSocket to other polling techniques such as Ajax and long-polling.
+1. Connection resilience with transparent fallback from WebSocket to other polling techniques using Ajax.

 ### Server